judepayne/dictim/README.md

 [![bb compatible](https://raw.githubusercontent.com/babashka/babashka/master/logo/badge.svg)](https://babashka.org)

-dictim syntax is an edn/ json syntax for expressing a graph diagram. dictim is a library for compiling it to either [d2's](https://github.com/terrastruct/d2) or [Graphviz's](https://graphviz.org) text languages, and parsing any piece of d2 (back) into dictim syntax.
+dictim syntax is a nested edn/ json syntax for expressing a diagram. dictim is a library for compiling it to either [d2's](https://github.com/terrastruct/d2) or [Graphviz's](https://graphviz.org) text languages, and parsing any piece of d2 (back) into dictim syntax.

 dictim supprts both Clojure and Babashka and comes as a library, a command line tool and a microservice (see dictim.server below).
 Clojurescript support is experimental.